 Kathakali is visually the most appealing and most easily recognizable classical dance form of India.
 Elaborate makeup and voluminous costumes make the dancers stand apart from any other form.
 Last week I had the opportunity to watch a Kathakali performance.
 And more importantly got to see the dancers getting ready for the performance.
 You can read about the historical and technical details of the dance on Wikipedia.
 Here I share my experience of shooting the in-progress makeup and the performance.

 Kathakali – Classical Dance Drama

 It is a tedious task to get dressed as Kathakali dancer.
 It takes hours and hours of time and patience.
-It begins with the face makeup, where the base color is applied on the face and designs painted over it.
+And begins with the face makeup, where the base color is applied on the face and designs painted over it.
 The base color is chosen according to the character being played e.g. Green for heroes and Red and Black for evil characters, pale yellow for female characters.
 The eyes are colored red by putting a flower extract and make the face look even more dramatic.
 The face extensions made of simple white chart paper are applied using rice powder paste.
 You need a makeup artist to help you put this.

 After this, the flair for the lower garment is added to the waist, before it is covered with the red-bordered white skirt.
 This is followed by wearing up the upper garment.
 And the layers and layers of jewelry, around the neck, wrists, waist and arms.
 Then comes the time to wear bands around the forehead.
 That add to the color and formation of already applied makeup.